jhmanchola/Learning-curve/Problem-Solving/Probability-Tree-Diagram-With-Multicolor-Font-labels/README.md

 Python object created to add multicolored fonts to the labels of a [NetworkX](https://networkx.github.io/) graph.
 The `TreeGraph` class takes all the arguments to create a hierarchical tree graph, that can be oriented vertically or horizontally.
 The class includes methods to plot a tree with its nodes and edges (branches).
 It also has methods to get descendants and to calculate the product of a specific path in the tree.

+Here's an example of a probability tree diagram:

 The main feature of this class is to allow the color coding of text, by letting the user to plot a line of text in a multicolor format:

 ![](https://github.com/jhmanchola/Learning-curve/blob/master/Problem-Solving/Probability-Tree-Diagram-With-Multicolor-Font-labels/multicolored_text.png)